Miroslav Brozović: International career

 Brozović debuted for the Yugoslavia national team in 1940.
-However, with the establishment of the Independent State of Croatia in 1941, he began playing for the Croatian national team.
+However, with the establishment of the Independent State of Croatia in 1941, he began playing for the Croatia national team.
 He suited up for Croatia 17 times during the war before communist Yugoslavia came into existence after the war.

 Brozović won a silver medal for Yugoslavia in football at the 1948 Summer Olympics.
 He played four matches and scored no goals.

 His final international for Yugoslavia was an August 1948 Balkan Cup match against Poland.

 Managerial career

 Brozović started managing Sarajevo in 1948 as a player-manager.
 He won the Yugoslav Second League in the 1948–49 season.
 After ending his playing career in 1953, he became a full-time manager.
 Brozović left Sarajevo in 1956, and was immediately named manager of Sarajevo's fierce city rival Željezničar.
 Brozović promoted the club to the Yugoslav First League in 1957.
 He managed Željezničar until 1958.

-In 1959, he once again became the manager of his favorite, Sarajevo.
+In 1959, Brozović once again became the manager of Sarajevo.
 He stayed at the club until 1961.
-In 1963, he was manager of Borac Banja Luka.
 Five years later, in 1966, for the fourth time in his career, Brozović became the manager of Sarajevo.
 As manager, he won the club's historic, first ever Yugoslav First League title in the 1966–67 season.
 After the end of the season, he left Sarajevo in the summer of 1967.
 He would return to Sarajevo once again and manage the club from 1969 to 1970.